e-kondra/bank/README.md

 # bank
 Java.
-Task program for bank
+Banking application (Task for Java Bootcamp)

 Main task: Write a program for a bank where:
  - Users can register,